Ralph Vaughan Williams: 1939–1952

-During the Second World War Vaughan Williams was active in civilian war work, chairing the Home Office Committee for the Release of Interned Alien Musicians, helping Myra Hess with the organisation of the daily National Gallery concerts, serving on a committee for refugees from Nazi oppression, and on the Council for the Encouragement of Music and the Arts (CEMA), the forerunner of the Arts Council.
-In 1940 he composed his first film score, for the propaganda film 49th Parallel.
+During the Second World War Vaughan Williams was active in civilian war work, chairing the Home Office Committee for the Release of Interned Alien Musicians, helping Myra Hess with the organisation of the daily National Gallery concerts, serving on a committee for refugees from Nazi oppression, and on the Council for the Encouragement of Music and the Arts (CEMA), the forerunner of the Arts Council, and even driving a lorry about to collect scrap metal.
+In 1940 he composed his first film score, for the 49th Parallel, a tribute to the essential contribution of Canada to the war effort.

 In 1942 Michael Wood died suddenly of heart failure.
 At Adeline's behest the widowed Ursula was invited to stay with the Vaughan Williamses in Dorking, and thereafter was a regular visitor there, sometimes staying for weeks at a time.
 The critic Michael White suggests that Adeline "appears, in the most amicable way, to have adopted Ursula as her successor".
 Ursula recorded that during air raids all three slept in the same room in adjacent beds, holding hands for comfort.